ZukunFCS/fcs-doc-advanced/doc/002_pipeline_comparison.md

 3. RP

     This aims to reduce the amount of profile required per video.
+It is robust against positional changes sucha as camera misalignment.

 By choosing the pipeline that best suits your situation, you can more easily achieve your goals of reducing your workload and improving quality.